passagemath/passagemath/pkgs/sagemath-tides/README.rst

 ============================================================
- passagemath: Database of 4-dimensional reflexive polytopes
+ passagemath: High-precision integration of ODEs with TIDES
 ============================================================

 `passagemath <https://github.com/passagemath/passagemath>`__ is open